Catholic charter school proposal greenlighted for Oklahoma state sanctioning, taxpayer funding

 Stitt has been vocal in his support for the St. Isidore application.

-In early December, his appointee John O’Connor issued an advisory legal opinion by the Oklahoma Attorney General’s Office that argued the Statewide Virtual Charter School Board should not abide by the state’s ban on publicly funded charter schools being operated by sectarian and religious organizations because it could be a violation of the U.S. Constitution’s First Amendment.
+In early December, Stitt's appointee to the position of Oklahoma Attorney General, John O’Connor, issued an advisory legal opinion that the Statewide Virtual Charter School Board should not abide by the state’s ban on publicly funded charter schools being operated by sectarian and religious organizations because the ban could be in violation of the U.S. Constitution’s First Amendment.

 That piece of advice served as the green light to Oklahoma Catholic leaders to submit the St. Isidore application in January.